gimpf/talon-config/README.md

 The current version of Talon uses two audio streams, using different sampling rates, so resampling will always happen, and I have not found a way to force PulseAudio to give Talon always the raw sampling rate (Talon would resample on its own in that case).
 So ...
 You likely want to set in `/etc/pulse/daemon.conf`: `resample-method = speex-float-5`.
-`-5` is stable against adversarial samples w.r.t. human perception.
+`-5` is stable against adversarial samples w.r.t. human perception, and seemingly good enough for w2l.

 Talon Getting Started and Documention